-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

-Coverage provided under MassHealth (Medicaid) when services are not covered by Medicare or when medically necessary such as when the member is unable to meet daily nutritional requirements using traditional foods alone due to injury or illness.
+Coverage provided when medically necessary such as when the member is unable to meet daily nutritional requirements using traditional foods alone due to injury or illness.

-Prior Authorization is required for Medical Nutrition Therapy when not covered by Medicare.
+Prior Authorization is required for Medical Nutrition Therapy when services do not meet Medicare criteria.
+There is no coinsurance. copayment, or deductible.

-There is no coinsurance. copayment, or deductible for members eligible for Medicarecovered medical nutrition therapy services.
-Medicare and MassHealth (Medicaid) provide coverage.